Identification of Information Structures in Bayesian Games: Identification of Information Structures

-From the modeling perspective, Theorem \ref{thm_equiv} implies that the modeler incurs no loss of generality to explain any possible equilibrium outcome by assuming {\it as if} agents' signals are generated from some canonical information structure.
-On the other hand, the theorem points out the limit of the full identification of information structures, even when the strongest data is available to the econometrician if no hypothesis is made as to the class of information structures in consideration.
-In response to this observation, we thereby seek an affirmative resolution to our identification exercise by hypothesizing that the observed equilibrium outcome is a result of some canonical information structure.
+From a modeling perspective, this corollary implies that the modeler incurs no loss of generality in explaining any possible equilibrium outcome by assuming as if agents' signals are generated from some canonical information structure.
+From an identification perspective, however, this points to the limit of fully identifying information structures.
+That is, even when the strongest form of data, i.e., the entire joint distribution of $\calX$, is available to the econometrician, and even when she knows the fixed payoff structure $(w,b,c)$, any information structure is observationally equivalent to some canonical information structure in the sense that they induce the same outcome.

+\begin{example}[Continued] Consider the now-standard information structure $\calP$ as in \cite{ms2002}, where each agent receives two signals: a conditionally i.i.d.~private signal $S_1(i)= \theta+\alpha_1\eta_1(i)$ and a public signal $S_2\equiv S_2(i)=\theta+\alpha_2\eta_2$, where $\alpha_1,\alpha_2 > 0$ and $\eta_1(i)$, $\eta_2$, and $\theta$ are mutually independent standard normal random variables.
+The unique affine equilibrium exhibits symmetry across firms and takes the form:\footnote{This way of writing the affine equilibrium differs slightly from \eqref{eq_a}, since $\phi_1$ and $\phi_2$ here capture responses to the raw signals $S_1(i)$ and $S_2$, rather than to standardized signals.}

+This outcome can be replicated by constructing a canonical information structure $\calP^* = (h,g)$ such that $h$ is proportional to the coefficient on $\theta$ in the above expression and $\varepsilon(i)$ accounts for the residual noise term.
+The constructive proof of Theorem~\ref{thm_equiv} reveals that

+where $D = \sqrt{(\phi_1+\phi_2)^2 + \alpha_1^2\phi_1^2 + \alpha_2^2 \phi_2^2}$ represents the standard deviation of $X(i)$, and division by $D$ normalizes the variance of $S^*(i)$ to one.
+It is worth noting that the construction of the observationally equivalent canonical information structure $\calP^*$ relies on the underlying payoff structure through the determination of $(\phi_1,\phi_2)$.
+In particular, when $\tau$ changes, the induced outcome under the previously constructed $\calP^*$ need not coincide with that under $\calP$ anymore. \end{example}